UFFeScience/SAMbA/README.md

-# SciSpark
+# SAMbA (Spark provenAnce MAnagement)
 >An extension of Apache Spark for scientific computational experiments

 ## Overview

-This repository presents a quick start guide for SciSpark, an extension over Apache Spark, which aims at running black-box native programs that handle raw data files.
+This repository presents a quick start guide for SAMbA, an extension over Apache Spark, which aims at running black-box native programs that handle raw data files.
 Furthermore, this engine collects, store, and query provenance and domain-specific data that were manipulated during the execution of scientific applications.
 With respect to the analytical capabilities, SciSpark provides runtime dataflow analysis based on the provenance traces.

 ## Quick Start Guide

-SciSpark is an extension of [Apache Spark](https://spark.apache.org/), and as such, has all default characteristics of its baseline.
+SAMbA is an extension of [Apache Spark](https://spark.apache.org/), and as such, has all default characteristics of its baseline.
 In this way, most existing Spark codes, which depends only of Spark Core, are compatible with our implementation.
 So, in this quick start guide, we will show the only the methods that we implemented.

 In the Spark, everything starts with the creation of [```SparkContext```](https://spark.apache.org/docs/2.2.1/api/java/org/apache/spark/SparkContext.html).
 This class is used to begin the transformation process and can receive as parameter the [```SparkConf```](https://spark.apache.org/docs/2.2.1/api/java/org/apache/spark/SparkConf.html).
 The ```SparkConf``` is used to configure an execution and in the Spark, and now this class has new methods:

 - ```enableProvenance()``` and ```disableProvenance()``` : To enable e disable the provenance;
 - ```enableVersionControl()``` and ```disableVersionControl()``` : To enable e disable the version control system;
-- ```setScriptDir(directory: String)``` : Method used to inform the SciSpark where are the script or programs that will be executed by the runScientificApplication method;
+- ```setScriptDir(directory: String)``` : Method used to inform the SAMbA where are the script or programs that will be executed by the runScientificApplication method;

 By default, the provenance and the version control system are enabled.